 Now it’s your turn.
-Let us know in the comments below who your favourite wire pickup of the week is.
+In the comments below, let us know who your favourite Fantasy basketball waiver wire pick of the week is.

-For Fantasy hoops player alerts during the week, follow Bob on Twitter @hoopsbobray.
+For Fantasy hoops alerts during the week, follow Bob on Twitter @hoopsbobray.

 Save $1 on The 2014 Fantasy Baseball Guide